-An invitation to interview will not be extended without a valid CASPer score.
-CASPer test results are only valid for one admissions cycle.
-The last CASPer exam date for Early Decision applicants is June 30, 2022 and the last test date for Regular Decision applicants is September 29, 2022.
-Results generally take three weeks to reach the MCG Office of Admissions.
-CASPer scores must be distributed to the Office of Admissions by the stated distribution deadline in order to be considered valid.
+- An invitation to interview will not be extended without a valid CASPer score. - CASPer test results are only valid for one admissions cycle. - The last CASPer exam date for Early Decision applicants is July 18, 2023, and the last test date for Regular Decision applicants is September - Results generally take two to three weeks to reach the MCG Office of Admissions. - CASPer scores must be distributed to the Office of Admissions by the stated distribution deadline in order to be considered valid.